heavenlytalisman/for-lan-event/README.md

 > **⚠️ It's made for my own personal use**

-This repository contains a Python script (`main.py`) and a Windows executable (`main.exe`) that automate downloading and installing the required Visual C++ Redistributables (x86 & x64) and retrieving the game ZIP from my Google Drive.
+This repository contains a Python script (`main.py`) and a Windows executable (`main.exe`) that automate downloading and installing the required Visual C++ Redistributables (x86 & x64) and retrieving the game ZIP from my Google Drive and creates shortcuts.

 ## Table of Contents